AGILESCIENCE/Agilepy/docs/source/manual/ratemeters.rst

    "outdir", "string", "", "yes", "Output Directory."
    "filenameprefix", "string", "ratemters_product", "no", "Prefix for files."
-   "logfilenameprefix", "string", "ratemters_log", "no", "Prefix for log files."
    "sourcename", "string", "rm-source", "no", "Tag with source name."
    "username", "string", "my_name", "no", "Tag with user name."
    "verboselvl", "int", "0", "yes", "0 for no extra logs, 1 for INFO, 2 for DEBUG."